Martin Kemp

 Martin John Kemp (born 10 October 1961) is an English musician and actor, best known as the bassist in the new wave band Spandau Ballet and for his role as Steve Owen in EastEnders.

 He is the younger brother of Gary Kemp, who is also a member of Spandau Ballet and an actor.
 In 2012, Kemp finished third in the tenth series of Celebrity Big Brother, and in 2017 he appeared as a judge on the BBC series Let It Shine.
-In 2025, he appeared as a contestant on the twenty-fifth series of I'm a Celebrity...Get Me Out of Here!.
+He appeared on the 25th series of I’m a Celebrity...
+Get Me Out of Here!, finishing in 7th place.

 Early life

 Kemp was born to Frank and Eileen Kemp at their house in Islington, north London, and attended Rotherfield Junior School.
 From the age of 7 he attended the Anna Scher Theatre drama club with his brother Gary, and appeared in many TV shows, including Jackanory, The Tomorrow People and Dixon of Dock Green.
 In his last year with Anna Scher, he won a role in an episode of the BBC television series The Glittering Prizes, appearing alongside Tom Conti and Nigel Havers in 1976.

-Kemp grew up in north London and attended Central Foundation Boys' School, Islington.
+Kemp is of English & Ulster-Scots descent and grew up in north London, where he attended Central Foundation Boys' School, Islington.
 After leaving school at 16, he began an apprenticeship in a print factory, but soon became disenchanted.